-In the past, Ghanaians living within and outside the country were faced with the challenge of knowing the exact import duties on their vehicles, which somehow led to financial problems of all sorts.
-However, since the introduction of used vehicle duty calculator, many of these problems have been avoided.
-This reliable system was set-up to proffer a one-stop transparent solution for vehicle import valuation in Ghana.
-So, how does the calculator work?
+No doubt, a duty calculator is one of the most important things if you want to ship something.
+In the past when there wasn't any, Ghanaians living within and outside the country were faced with the challenge of knowing the exact import duties on their vehicles.
+This led to financial problems of all sorts.
+However, since its introduction, many of these problems have been avoided.

 How to get your car through customs in Ghana

-To clear your vehicle through customs in the West Africa country, you will need to meet the following requirements:
+To clear your vehicle through customs in a West Africa country, you will need to meet the following requirements:

 - Title and registration